Leonid Makhnovets

 Leonid Yefremovych Makhnovets (Леоні́д Єфре́мович Махнове́ць; 31 May 1919 – 19 January 1993) was a Ukrainian literary critic, historian, archaeologist, interpreter, bibliographer.
-He was a Doctor of Philological Sciences (1966) and a recipient of the Shevchenko National Prize (1990) for preparation and publishing "Chronicle Ruthenian" (based on Hypatian Codex).
+He was a Doctor of Philological Sciences (1966) and a recipient of the Shevchenko National Prize (1990) for the preparation and publication of the Rus' Chronicle according to the Hypatian Codex.
+Makhnovets was the author and co-author of 400 works, and a compiler and editor of publications of the Shevchenko Institute of Literature.

-Makhnovets was born on May 31, 1919, in village Ozera, Kiev Governorate, Ukrainian People's Republic (today Bucha Raion, Kyiv Oblast).
+Makhnovets was born on 31 May 1919 in the village of Ozera, Kiev Governorate, Ukrainian People's Republic (today Bucha Raion, Kyiv Oblast).

-After the fourth year at philology faculty of Kyiv University, Makhnovets went to war (World War II) therefore he graduated it in 1947.
-After that Makhnovets entered doctorate at the Shevchenko Institute of Literature (National Academy of Sciences of Ukraine) graduating in 1950.
+After the fourth year at philology faculty of Kyiv University, Makhnovets served in World War II.
+He graduated in 1947.
+After that, Makhnovets began his doctorate studies at the Shevchenko Institute of Literature (National Academy of Sciences of Ukraine), graduating in 1950.

-In 1950–1955 he was a researcher at the Shevchenko State Museum, in 1955–72 Makhnovets worked in the Shevchenko Institute of Literature (National Academy of Sciences of Ukraine) from where he was groundlessly fired.
-Only an invitation to work at the Harvard University forced the Soviet government of Ukraine allowed him to return to scientific research.
-In 1975-85 Makhnovets worked as a researcher at the Institute of archaeology (National Academy of Sciences of Ukraine).
+In 1950–1955 he was a researcher at the Shevchenko State Museum.
+In 1955–72 Makhnovets worked at the Shevchenko Institute of Literature (National Academy of Sciences of Ukraine) from where he was groundlessly fired.
+Only an invitation to work at Harvard University forced the Soviet government of Ukraine to allow him to return to scientific research.
+In 1975-85 Makhnovets worked as a researcher at the Institute of Archaeology (National Academy of Sciences of Ukraine).

-He researched history of literature and culture of Ukraine, including the period of Kievan Rus.
-Makhnovets translated and commented The Tale of Igor's Campaign (1970) and the Chronicle Ruthenian after Hypatian Codex (1990), created several detailed indices.
+He researched the history of literature and culture of Ukraine, including the period of Kievan Rus'.
+Makhnovets translated and commented on The Tale of Igor's Campaign (1970) and the Rus' Chronicle according to the Hypatian Codex (1989), creating several detailed indices.

-Makhnovets is an author and coauthor of 400 works, compiler and editor of publications of Shevchenko Institute of Literature.

-Makhnovets died on January 19, 1993, in Kyiv, Ukraine.
+Makhnovets died on 19 January 1993 in Kyiv, Ukraine.